franklin-wang/franklin-wang.github.io/outreach.md

 # outreach
 ### + Astronomy on Tap
 [Astronomy on Tap](https://astronomyontap.org/locations/bcs-tx/) (AoT) is a (free!) monthly event featuring presentations on hot topics in astronomy.
 I am currently working as the main coordinator for the Bryan-College Station chapter of AoT.
+My responsibilities include recruiting monthly speakers, coordinating with our local venue, and occassionally giving a talk about black holes, planets, or aliens!

 ### + Gateway to Graduate School
-[Gateway to Graduate School](https://gradgateway.physics.tamu.edu/) is an event hosted by the Department of Physics & Astronomy at Texas A&M that aims to...historically excluded groups in academia.
+[Gateway to Graduate School](https://gradgateway.physics.tamu.edu/) is an event hosted by the Department of Physics & Astronomy at Texas A&M that aims to promote graduate school to historically excluded groups in academia.
+I will be the primary coordinator for the 2023-2024 Gateway to Graduate School session.